The Scrap Shoppe

 Please link only homemade Christmas decor ideas!

-1. Sandi magle says
+Sandi magle

 Great idea using mesh on the styrofoam, I have used chickenwire.
 The only paint I have found that satisfactorily covers styrofoam is Designmasters floral paint.
 It is acetone based and a fine mist, generally used on fabrics, florals, glass, just about anything.
 Some craftstores carry it, Michael’s here in the Chicagoland does.
 This is what florists use on everything from live plants to everything else.